anamitra-tech/ML-Projects/EmotionalTracker/README.md

-higher learning rate        ~50%   (no gradient = nothing to amplify) BatchNormalization          ~52%   (normalises activations, not inputs) ────────────────────────────────────────────────────────────────── RF baseline                  54.9% (no gradient at all, immune) XGBoost baseline             52.4% (same, immune)
+higher learning rate        ~50%   (no gradient = nothing to amplify) BatchNormalization          ~52%   (normalises activations, not inputs) ────────────────────────────────────────────────────────────────── RF baseline                  84.9% (but it was overfitting as the val acc was 50) XGBoost baseline             52.4% (same, immune, here val acc was 52)
 ```

 The only real fix is **denser input features**.
 Replace the one-hot structured features with learned embeddings, and replace TF-IDF vectors with sentence transformer embeddings (`all-MiniLM-L6-v2`).
 Dense inputs → nonzero gradients everywhere → NN starts learning properly.
 This is the planned next step.